ginschel/classis/README.md

 If you want to make more prompts than one, just write -chat after your prompt and you will be able to chat with the API.
 ```
-classist "What is a terminal?" -chat
+classis "What is a terminal?" -chat
 ```
 To stop the chat, write:
 ```
 exit
 ```
 ## Dependencies
-classist should normally install out of the box when using the install.sh script.
+classis should normally install out of the box when using the install.sh script.
 Nevertheless, the installer can get into troubles if Python and pip aren't installed on your computer.
 Other dependencies/Python-Modules that normally should be installed by the install script are:
  - python-dotenv
  - langchain